michhernand/RLDX.nvim/README.md

     - **Very** light encryption of names.
     - Hashing of names to guarantee uniqueness.
 - To enable obfuscation, see the instructions in [Obfusfaction Doc](./docs/obfuscation.org)

+## Adding Properties
+Arbitrary JSON key-value data can be assigned to any contact using `:RldxProps`.
+Arbitrary JSON is obfuscated (when obfuscation is enabled).

 # 🚘 Roadmap
 - [X] ~~Obfuscation~~